yursha/howtos/platform-linux.md

 # Interrupts
 - https://en.wikipedia.org/wiki/Interrupt

-An interrupt is a signal emitted by hardware or software to the CPU to interrupt the current code the CPU is executing.
+An interrupt is a signal emitted by hardware or software to the CPU to interrupt the current code which is executing.
 The CPU suspends its current activities, saves its state, and executes a an interrupt handler (or an interrupt service routine, ISR).
 After the interrupt handler finishes, the CPU resumes normal activities.